Did you know?

 Mussels are a type of bivalve mollusk best known for their unique feeding habit, which helps to indicate the water quality.
 Since they are filter feeders, these animals filter large amounts of water to remove impurities and improve water quality.
 They use specialized organs called cilia to do this work.

-Are mussels good for your brain?
+Are mussels good for the brain?

-Yes, mussels are good for the brain when consumed in moderation.
-They are a good source of omega-3 fatty acids, which play a role in cognitive function, memory, and mood, and they have anti-inflammatory properties that can help to protect the brain from damage.
+Yes, they are good for the brain when consumed in moderation.
+They are a good source of omega-3 fatty acids, which play a role in cognitive function, memory, and mood, and they have anti-inflammatory properties that can help protect the brain from damage.
 Besides, they are a good source of vitamin B12, iron, and other essential nutrients.